 Example one:

-Take a brisk walk or slow jog ( aim for an eventual goal of a 15 minute mile).
-Per the above, if this is too hard initially start at a pace you can manage but still feel like you are pushing your own boundaries.
+Take a brisk walk or slow jog ( aim for a 15 minute mile).
+Per the above, if this is too hard initially, start at a pace you can manage but still feel like you are pushing your own boundaries.
 If you love nature, go for a hike.
 Keep going for 20-45 minutes if possible.
 Start at 5-10 minutes if you are completely deconditioned.

 Cool down - repeat your warm up activities until your heart rate falls below 100.
 The faster your heart rate recovers the more fit you are.
 Do not lower your head below your heart or lie down until your heart is below 100.

-Being honest, I would have to say that, for me, exercise is more like addiction than sport.
+Being honest, I would have to say that, for me, exercise is more an addiction than sport.
 I have many other things I could be doing during my work-out time.
-It's definitely like a drug to me.
+It's definitely like a drug for me.
 At least it's a healthy one.
 I didn't always feel this way.
 It took time and discipline to get there.
 I didn't start exercising until I was 28 and it started with walking around the block with a friend.
+Now if I go 2 days without substantial activity I feel like a slug🐌.

 REFERENCES